Skull Crushers: Muscles Worked, How To Do and Form

 The incline skull crusher helps to build muscle and strength in all three tricep heads.

-The incline position allows for a deeper stretch of the triceps during the eccentric (lowering) phase and a more intense contraction during the concentric (lifting) phase.
+The incline position allows for a deeper triceps stretch during the eccentric (lowering) phase and a more intense contraction during the concentric (lifting) phase.

-Adding incline skull crushers to your tricep workout routine can help you get stronger and overcome plateaus.
+Adding incline skull crushers to your tricep workout routine can help you strengthen and overcome plateaus.

 3. Extend your arms over your shoulders with your palms facing up.

-4. Then slowly lower the weight towards your forehead by bending your elbows.
+5. Then, slowly lower the weight towards your forehead.

-5. Hold this position for a count and then with a controlled motion raise your arms back up to the starting position.
+6. Hold this position for a count, and then raise your arms to the starting position.

 3. Decline Skull Crusher

-Decline skull crushers are a variation of the traditional skull crusher exercise performed on a decline bench.
+Decline skull crushers are a variation of the traditional skull crusher exercise that is performed on a decline bench.

 Decline Skull Crusher

-1. Grab a barbell and lie against a decline bench with your feet firmly on pads.
+1. Grab a barbell and lie on a decline bench with your feet firmly on pads.

-3. Hold this position for a count.
-Then, in a controlled motion, raise your arms back up to the starting position.
+4. Hold this position for a count.
+Then raise your arms back to the starting position.

 Unlike other variations of skull crushers that rely on gravity, lying cable skull crushers maintain constant tension on the triceps throughout the entire range of motion.

-The cable rope overhead skull crushers exercise forces you to keep tension on the cables throughout the range of motion, which works your triceps from start to finish.
+The cable skull crusher helps you maintain tension throughout the range of motion.
+This works your triceps from start to finish.

 There are several variations of cable skull crushers that you can incorporate into your triceps workout routine.